nickeblewis/nicklewis.net.7/blog-drafts/write52-5.md

 Editors notes

-Publish to FB, Insta, LinkedIn and twitter
+- Publish to FB, Insta, LinkedIn and twitter
+- Could move photos to an album entitled write52-5 perhaps?
+Export them to file system, scale down